fati-ma/reading-notes-401/read-26.md

 ## - [introducing JSX](https://reactjs.org/docs/introducing-jsx.html)

+JSX is a syntax extension to JavaScript.

 - Tag syntax that looks something like this:
 ```
 const element = <h1>Hello, world!</h1>;
 ```

+- You can embed extentions in JSX such as variables.
+You can put any valid JavaScript expression inside the curly braces in JSX.

 -instead of separating technologies by putting markup and logic in separate files, we can separate concerns with loosely coupled components that contain both.